Clodus-NT/tonejs-synth/README.md

 Co-Synth is a monophonic synthesizer built with Tone.js and p5.js.

 ## Goal
 My goal with this project was to challenge myself by working with unfamiliar JavaScript libraries and to hone my vanilla JavaScript skills.
 I also wanted to build something that could be enjoyed by anyone who comes across it.
 Clo-Synth is designed to be approachable for those who are unfamiliar with musical synthesizers while still appealing to synth fans as a fun, interactive project.
+Not to mention, I love synthesizers, so I built one :)

 ## Features:
 - 4 different waveforms: